 Via the Compute Dashboard

-Currently, we support NVIDIA® GPU driver version 470, 525 & 535.
-You can install any NVIDIA® GPU driver version of your choice on the instance, just select the version you would like to install, on the Instance creation flow.
+Currently, we support many versions of NVIDIA® Data Center GPU Driver.
+You can install any version of your choice on the instance, just select the version you would like to install, on the Instance creation flow.

 Under the Drivers section, you can select to install the desired Nvidia GPU driver